-This example from Bank of America details the consumer's rights under the CCPA:
+This example from Bank of America details the consumer's rights under the CCPA (CPRA):

 This clause is outlined in a way that's very easy to read and clear to navigate, which is a great touch.

-Let's recap what you need to know and do to uphold CCPA privacy rights.
+Let's recap what you need to know and do to uphold CCPA (CPRA) privacy rights.

-- The CCPA applies to most very large businesses, plus those that handle a lot of data about Californians or make most of their money selling data about Californians.
-Your business doesn't have to be in California to come under the CCPA.
+- The CCPA (CPRA) applies to most very large businesses, plus those that handle a lot of data about Californians or make most of their money selling data about Californians.
+Your business doesn't have to be in California to fall under the CCPA/CPRA's scope.

-- Whenever implementing the specific measures of the CCPA, you should always remember that their purpose is to uphold these five rights.
+- Whenever implementing the specific measures of the CCPA (CPRA), you should always remember that their purpose is to uphold user rights.